What are some common employment struggles that newcomers face?

 - Pressure to do tasks that are not in the job description

-- Wage theft (i.e., not being rightfully compensated for overtime, holiday benefits, etc.)
+- Wage theft (i.e., being paid late or not at all, not being rightfully compensated for overtime, holiday benefits, etc.)

 - Sudden layoffs

-KEYS Job Centre has created a helpful comic called "Newcomers Facing Labour Struggles" to illustrate some of the challenges newcomers face and how they can fight for employment justice.
+KEYS Job Centre has created a helpful comic called "Newcomers Facing Labour Struggles" to illustrate some challenges newcomers face and how they can fight for employment justice.
+If you would like a paper copy, you can contact KEYS Job Centre.
+To download a PDF copy, you can visit The Law Foundation of Ontario's website.

-Where can I get support if I think my workers' rights are being violated?
+Where can I get support if I think my workers' rights are violated?

 It can be scary to confront a boss and risk losing your job.